 Nikolaj “Miki” Muster is without a doubt one of the best comic book, picture book and animation artists in Slovenia, even compared to world standards.
 It’s hard to imagine Slovenian comics without his works and contributions.
 Sadly… This artist was not always appreciated in his home country.
-That has changed however but more on that later.
+That has changed however in recent years.

 Miki Muster was born on November 22nd, 1925 in Murska Sobota, Slovenia.
 When he finished grade school he enrolled in the Slovenian art academy and graduated in sculpting.
-He says he always wanted to study animation and he thought that sculpting was the closest he could get to that, as you need to be skilled in the 3rd dimension and motion to really understand animation.
+He says he always wanted to study animation.
+He thaught that sculpting was the closest he could get to that, as you need to be skilled in the 3rd dimension and motion to really understand animation.

 Even as a kid he was fascinated with comics and animation.
 His greatest inspiration came when his mother took him to the cinema to see Disney’s Snow White and the seven dwarves.
 That’s when he knew what he wanted in life.
 He was so inspired by that feature that he took his whole approach to figures from Disney.
 Miki was quoted as saying: ”The magic of Disney’s figures is that he didn’t use humans.
 He gave human traits to animals and items and gave them an attractive shape.
 That’s why they are more popular than human figures, even if they are animated.
 He gave animals a human character and found the right animal to represent that human character.
 A human can be identified easier through an animal.”